sopra-steria-norge/cloud-akademiet-course-files/2_Database_migration_and_seed_database.md

 ## Restore nuget packages and run project

+Run `dotnet restore` & `dotnet build` in Visual Studio.

+Make sure that `WhoOwesWhat.Service.Net8` is `Set as start up project` and run the project with the `https` profile (F5).

+On the first run you should get a `System.IO.FileNotFoundException` that refers to the `SqlClient`.

 Make sure that this works before continuing.

 ## `cd` into the correct folder from your your command line interface (CLI)